 What is Bloat and Gastric Dilatation Volvulus?

 Bloat is a serious and potentially life threatening condition where the stomach fills excessively with air, fluid, or food.
-When this happens things can rapidly progress to a life threatening condition called Gastric Dilatation Volvulus (GDV).
-GDV is when a dog bloats and the stomach twist around on itself cutting off the blood supply to both the stomach and spleen.
-GDV can cause a dog to die within hours.
+When this happens it can rapidly progress to a life threatening condition called Gastric Dilatation Volvulus (GDV).
+GDV occurs when a dog bloats and the stomach twist around on itself cutting off the blood supply to both the stomach and spleen.
+GDV can cause a dog to die with in minutes to hours.

 Signs of Bloat and GDV: